Top 5 Attractions in Temerloh (2024)

 Over the past 25 years, the Kuala Gandah team (now more than 35 people) has assisted in preventing the further decline of elephant numbers by returning over 400 wild elephants to their natural environment.
-Some people may consider the elephant sanctuary one of the many Temerloh attractions.
+Some people may consider the elephant sanctuary one of the many attractions in Temerloh.
 Although this is somewhat true, it significantly raises public awareness.

 Families with children should not miss out on a trip here, as the opportunity to be in a close encounter with elephants will enthral youngsters for life.
 However, visitors can visit the elephants only twice daily to reduce stress on the creatures.
 Besides that, elephant bathing is only possible when the water levels are high enough.

 3. Gaur Rehabilitation Centre Jenderak

 In 1982, the Gaur breeding centre was established to provide a haven for the endangered Gaur, often known as “seladang” among Malaysians.
 Seladang is Malaysia’s second-largest land mammal after the elephant.
 This Temerloh attraction has 27 animal enclosures and paddocks, all of which are housed on a 20-hectare site.